Starman (film): Production

-According to Riesner, producers at Columbia were concerned at the initial box office returns for E.T., because Starman (while Riesner was working its second rewrite) was too similar.
-Adrian Lyne had briefly worked on the project before departing to direct Flashdance for Paramount.
-He was replaced by John Badham, who then left to direct WarGames as soon as he saw E.T., and concurred that the two projects were too similar.
-Riesner was charged with keeping Starman essentially the same while making it distinct from E.T, and would work with three subsequent directors: Tony Scott, Peter Hyams, and John Carpenter.
-Whereas Scott was more interested in style than narrative drive and wanted to cast Philip Anglim, and Hyams pushed for a more conventional science fiction approach, Carpenter, who was eager to shed his image as a maker of exploitative thrillers, wished to emphasize the cross-country rapport that develops between the two leads, as in The Defiant Ones, The 39 Steps, and It Happened One Night over special effects.
+According to Riesner, producers at Columbia were concerned at the initial box office returns for E.T. the Extra-Terrestrial, because Starman (while Riesner was working its second rewrite) was too similar.
+Adrian Lyne worked with Douglas on the project, for about a year, before departing to direct Flashdance for Paramount.
+He was replaced by John Badham, who worked with Douglas for "some months" developing the project; Columbia actually gave them an October 1982 start-date to begin principal photography.
+In 1985, Badham acknowledged his initial enthusiasm for the script, "I wanted Tom Conti for the lead role [Badham had seen him in London doing Whose Life Is It Anyway?] and he was anxious to do it."
+But in the summer of 1982, Variety published the first review of E.T., as soon as he read it he realized the two projects were too similar.
+Douglas immediately ordered script revisions, but Badham eventually moved on to take over directing duties on WarGames.
+Riesner was charged with keeping Starman essentially the same while making it distinct from E.T., and would work with three subsequent directors: Tony Scott, Peter Hyams, and John Carpenter.
+Whereas Scott was more interested in style than narrative drive and wanted to cast Philip Anglim, and Hyams pushed for a more conventional science fiction approach, Carpenter, who was eager to shed his image as a maker of exploitative thrillers, wished to emphasize the cross-country rapport that develops between the two leads, Starman and Jenny Hayden, as in The Defiant Ones, The 39 Steps, and It Happened One Night over special effects.
 Riesner dropped the "heavy political implications" from the script to comply with this.

-Parts of the film were shot in Monument Valley, Utah.
+Parts of the film were shot in Tennessee, Iowa, Arizona, Nevada, and Monument Valley, Utah.